-This year marks the fiftieth anniversary of the Cuban missile crisis, which brought the United States and the Soviet Union closer to nuclear war than any other event during the Cold War.
+The Cuban missile crisis brought the United States and the Soviet Union closer to nuclear war than any other event during the Cold War.
 President John F. Kennedy put the odds of war at “somewhere between one out of three and even.”
-Over the next two weeks I will be posting daily on the crisis as it unfolded.
+To mark the fiftieth anniversary of the crisis in 2012, I posted each day of the crisis as it unfolded:

 - “Andrei Gromyko Tells a Lie at the United Nations” (September 21, 1962)

 - “Maj.
 Richard Heyser Flies a U-2 Over Cuba” (October 14, 1962)

 - “The United States Discovers Soviet Missiles in Cuba” (October 15, 1962)

 - “JFK Learns that Soviet Missiles Are in Cuba” (October 16, 1962)

 - “The Executive Committee of the National Security Council”

 - “JFK Solicits Ike’s Advice” (October 17, 1962)